OGdevsol/OGdevsol/README.md

 - 👋 Hi, I’m @OGdevsol.
 I'm an IT graduate with a keen eye for detail and exceptional research skills.
 - 👀 I’m interested in gaming, tech news, new gadgets, PC hardware, reading, and travelling.
+My desired skill to acquire in the upcoming year is NPC AI design and development, Games' AI in general.
 - 🌱 I’m currently working as a 3D game developer
-- 💞️ I’m looking to polish my skills to such an extent that I'm able to work with a top grade AAA studio and make my dream come true
+- 💞️ I’m looking to polish my skills to such an extent that I'm able to contribute my services to a top grade AAA studio
 - 📫 How to reach me: +92 3468183377, umaramin3377@gmail.com

 <!---